datastax/astrapy/README.md

 Additionally, you will need to define the environment variables in `tests/env_templates/env.vectorize-minimal.template`, which are needed by the minimal set of "vectorize" testing belonging to the "base" test group.

+For Astra DB, you can include "shared secret" vectorize tests (i.e. KMS-based authentication).
-The Astra DB test also cover KMS, or shared-secret, vectorize mode.
-To run it, you must scope an OpenAI API key to the target Astra DB with secret name `"SHARED_SECRET_EMBEDDING_API_KEY_OPENAI"`.
+To run those tests, you must scope an OpenAI API key to the target Astra DB with secret name `"SHARED_SECRET_EMBEDDING_API_KEY_OPENAI"` and comment the environment flag that suppresses them (see the base Astra env template).

-Alternatively, look in the Astra env file template for how to suppress these tests.
+For non-Astra, the reranking-related tests run only if one sets `HEADER_RERANKING_API_KEY_NVIDIA="AstraCS:<dev token...>` (as shown in the Local/DockerCompose base env templates).

 #### Docker vs. Podman